leah-apking/project4_machine_learning/README.md

 ### Preprocessing the Data
 Using Google Collab, we created notebook where we imported our dependencies, installed Spark and Java, set our environment variables and started a SparkSession.
 Next, we read in the healthcare-dataset-stroke-data.csv via AWS into a Spark DataFrame.
 During import Spark's `inferSchema` correctly cast all but one of our features.
 After converting from Spark to a Pandas DataFrame, we dropped the ID column and used `pd.to_numeric` to convert the BMI column to a float.
 Pandas allowed us to use `errors='coerce'` to force the “N/A” values to NaN, which had previously caused Spark to cast the column as objects.
 These rows containing NaN were then dropped from the dataset.

 Now that we had a useable dataset, we converted our categorical features to numeric with `pd.get_dummies`.
 Our encoded preprocessed data as split into our features and target arrays and split into a training and testing dataset.
 Here we also noted that our target variable was extremely unbalanced with 4700 no stroke patients and 209 stroke patients.
-Finally, we used `StandardScalar` to scale our feature variables before proceeding to the machine learning modelling.
+Finally, we used `StandardScalar` to scale our feature variables before proceeding to the machine learning modeling.

-### Initial Machine Learning Modelling
+### Initial Machine Learning Modeling
 Our initial round of testing used our unbalanced scaled data for training, and the imbalance caused all of these models to perform poorly.
 The testing data contained only `4.26%` positive targets, which allowed the models to classify every data point as ‘no stroke’ and still receive a 95 percent accuracy score.
 Therefore, we focused on the models’ ability to classify stroke patients, but found our small number of positive cases insufficient to train an accurate model.
 * Logistic Regression: Identified 0 stoke patients.
 * Neural Network: Identified 0 stoke patients.